 What Are The Penalties For A Drug-Related Conviction?
 Are There any Alternative Programs For First Time Drug Offenders In Maryland?

 A first-time conviction for misdemeanor possession is one year in jail and/or a $5,000 fine.
 Your second and third convictions are up to 18 months and a $5,000 fine, and a fourth or subsequent conviction is always two years and/or a $5,000 fine, except for marijuana.
 For marijuana, the maximum penalty for a first time offense for possession is six months in jail and/or a $1,000 fine.
 There are alternative programs for both misdemeanor possession and felony cases.
 Several of our counties have drug court treatment programs, where if you enroll and successfully complete drug court, you are given a favorable disposition, which would include avoiding incarceration.
 There are also first time offender programs for simple marijuana possession, where you can take online courses in lieu of being prosecuted.

-For more information on Drug Charges In The State Of Maryland, a free initial consultation is your next best step.
+For more information on Drug Charges In The State Of Maryland, a free case evaluation is your next best step.
 Get the information and legal answers you are seeking by calling (301) 662-2911 today.